Event Planning

 How to Thank Your Volunteers

-Thanking your volunteers is not only the right thing to do, but will help to create connection and loyalty to your cause.
-When you do this right, they might even return to your events, year after year!
+Thanking your volunteers is not only the right thing to do, but it will also help to strengthen connection and loyalty to your cause.
+When you do recognition right, volunteers are more likely to return to your events year after year!
 Here are a few ways you can show heartfelt gratitude toward your volunteers:

 Tune into the Elevate Your Event Podcast for a more in-depth conversation about these topics, and find out how we recognize volunteers at our own events!